Engender: Energy Efficient Drying

 In short:

-• Engender aims to realize a breakthrough in drying of food
+• Engender aimed to realize a breakthrough in drying of food

-• A new drying technology is used: Radial Multizone Dryer (RMD)
+• A new drying technology was used: Radial Multizone Dryer (RMD)

 • Expected energy savings are estimated up to 30%